slamdunkcs/slamdunkcs.github.io/_pages/about.md

 # Research Projects
 1. **Research on the Algorithm Design of Type-2 Fuzzy Neural Networks and Their Applications in Low-Carbon Environmental Protection**, Natural Science Foundation of Shandong Province (ZR2025MS18), 2025.10–2028.09.
-2. **Research on a Fuzzy Self-Organizing Dynam:contentReference[oaicite:18]{index=18}ork Architecture**, Natural Science Foundation on Computational Intelligence of Shandong Province (SDCI202406), 2024.06–2027.05.
+2. **Research on a Fuzzy Self-Organizing Dynamically Generated Network Architecture**, Natural Science Foundation on Computational Intelligence of Shandong Province (SDCI202406), 2024.06–2027.05.
 3. **Research on Carbon Emission Control in Inter-Company Collaboration Based on Fuzzy Graph Neural Networks**, NRF Korea (NRF-2023K2A9A2A06060385), 2023.08–2025.07.
 4. **Development of an Enhanced Ensemble Multi-Layer Neuro-Fuzzy Architecture...**, NRF Korea (NRF-2022R1I1A1A01071671), 2022.06–2025.05.
 5. **Design of a Deep Fuzzy Neural Network and Multi-Model Structure with Enhanced Dimensionality Reduction**, NRF Korea (NRF-2021R1A2C1095739), 2021.09–2023.02.